QATHAR9/durwesh254/README.md

 - Perfect for local development and testing

 ### Production Mode
-- Attempts to use Cloudflare D1 API endpoints
+- Uses Cloudflare D1 database via API endpoints
 - Falls back to localStorage if API is not available
 - Seamless transition between modes

 ## API Endpoints

 ### GET /api/products
-Fetches all products from the database.
+Fetches all products from the D1 database.

 **Response:**
 ```json